 To make a layered smoothie

-- Blend ingredients, and then remove all but one cup of the mixture from the blender and add in the strawberries.
+- Blend ingredients, and then remove all but one cup of the mixture from the blender and add in the raspberries.
 Blend until combined and pink.
 For yellow, remove a half cup of original smoothie, and stir in a pinch of turmeric powder.

 - Serve the smoothie colors by layering one on the other.
 I layered mine with some fresh coconut yogurt for a tropical feel.